 Top Japanese Cleansing Oils

 I got my first dose of FANCL Mild Cleansing Oil back in July 2020 with Raxy Beauty Box.
-Since then I’ve tried this cleanser multiptime times, as part of beauty box arrivals/self-purchases.
+Since then I’ve tried this cleanser multiple times, as part of beauty box arrivals and self-purchases.
 This is an additive-free cleanser with a serum-like texture that glides on the surface of the skin and rinses off with little oil residue.
 It’s also a very effective makeup remover!
 (For more on FANCL, check out this post: Top 5 FANCL Skincare Products.)
+Available on Amazon & Amazon Japan.

 SoftyMo Deep Cleansing Oil is one of 3 oil cleansers from Kose.
 This is one of my personal favorites, though I prefer the “white” version below.
 (Before you come at me for promoting “white beauty standards,” please see my post on Japanese whitening cosmetics for more information as there’s a lot to cover on that topic!)